seriallos/commandstar/README.md

 * Download the latest release of CommandStar: https://github.com/seriallos/commandstar/releases/
 * Extract the archive
 * Edit config/default.yaml (or create config/{YOUR-MACHINENAME-HERE}.yaml)
-    * Add a nice server name
+    * Add a nice server name and description
     * Set up the starbound paths and files for your machine.
 * Double click runServer.bat to start the CommandStar process
 * Visit http://localhost:8080/